soft-aesthetic/soft-era-vs-code/README.md

 ### TODO:
 - [ ] full pass on logic behind the coloring of various elements
 - [ ] full pass on scoped definitions — probably start working over the code from a theme like [Dracula](https://github.com/dracula/visual-studio-code) that applies of a lot of nice variations to type (italics etc) at various scopes.
+- [ ] apply theme colors to the integrated terminal

 ---